-Altitude: 952 m asl
+Altitude: 952 m a.s.l.

-Mieders is a clustered village with a centre, characterised by constructions with beautiful Baroque frescoes.
-The term Mieders derives from the celtic term "Bidaras", which means "settlement of small farmsteads".
+Mieders is located in the anterior Stubaital valley at the foot of Mt.
+Serles.
+It is a clustered village with a centre, characterised by constructions with beautiful Baroque frescoes.
+The name probably derives from the celtic term "Bidaras", which means "settlement of small farmsteads".

 Worthwhile in this popular holiday resort is the old mill, which was restored in detail work and provides an insight into handicrafts and farmers' lives of ancient times.
 However, you are also invited to visit the Chapel at the Calvary, which rises on the top of a hill in the centre of Mieders, as well as the Nativity of Mary Parish Church, the most ancient church of the entire valley.